akv-akv/de_research/data_processing/dbt_duckdb_s3_project/README.md

 #### Create a docker image for AMD64 architecture

-I'm using Macbook with M1 chip for local development, and the EC2 machine will have AMD64 architecture.
+In my case, local development is being done using Macbook with M1 chip, and the EC2 machine will have AMD64 architecture.
 Therefore docker image need to be assembled for server arch.

 ```
 make transform-build-linux